RUB-Bioinf/VesselExpress/README.md

 [config.json](VesselExpress/data/config.json) file.
 A full description of command line arguments for Snakemake can be found [here](https://snakemake.readthedocs.io/en/v4.5.1/executable.html).

-For the web version follow these instructions:
-1. Install [Blender](https://www.blender.org/download/) (see description above).
-2. Type `pip install -r /Webinterface/requirements.txt`.
-3. Type `python /Webinterface/server/app.py` to run the web application.
-4. In your browser navigate to `localhost:5000` to open the webpage.

 ## Wiki

-There is a lot of usefull information in our [wiki](https://github.com/RUB-Bioinf/VesselExpress/wiki).
+There is a lot of useful information in our [wiki](https://github.com/RUB-Bioinf/VesselExpress/wiki).

-Two important pages in this are:
+Two important pages are:
  - Our [FAQ](https://github.com/RUB-Bioinf/VesselExpress/wiki/FAQ)
  - Our detailed overview over VesselExpress' [parameters](https://github.com/RUB-Bioinf/VesselExpress/wiki/Parameters-for-VesselExpress) for a customized execution.